 - Deep Sea World, Scotland’s shark centre at South Queensferry

 - Go Ape is at Aberfoyle - great for the kids to let off steam!

 - Pony and Segway Trecking at Castle Rednock

-- Glengoyne Distillery
+- Nearby Distilleries.
+Glengoyne Distillery and Deanston

 There is an excellent range of Pubs and Restaurants within 20 minutes of Thorntree.
 Buchlyvie has two good pubs which both do meals – The Rob Roy and The Buchlyvie Inn.
 Thornhill has the Crown and the Lion and Unicorn and Kippen The Cross Keys and the Inn at Kippen.
 Why not walk to Kippen (only 3 mles) and eat at Rhubarb & Lime

 Near to hand is the Lake Hotel at Port of Menteith with wonderful views over the Lake of Menteith, Menus here are overseen by Ian Fleming.
 Nick Nairn’s Cook School is also at Port of Menteith.
 Culcreuch Castle is at Fintry, where there are also the Clachan Hotel and Fintry Inn.
 In Killearn there is the Black Bull Hotel.